Good copy is a compelling salesperson

 So what does that mean?

 Well, there really cannot be one answer to that.
-However there are some general considerations to keep in mind that will serve you well and help you create more impact with your messaging and copy.
+However, there are some general considerations to keep in mind that will serve you well and help you create more impact with your messaging and copy.
 Read on to know these

 1. It’s not about YOU!

 What?
-You might ask..
+You might ask.
 Well, what this means is that no one is interested in knowing how good your product or service is no matter how good it really is.
 Rather, write about an aspect of the product that could improve your readers’ lives instead; for example, how much time it can save them, how it can help cut costs.
 In other words, start a conversation.

 3. There is a rising cost for consumer attention so create an identifiable advantage; preferably something unique about your product or service; and express it in simple short phrases.

-4. Be authentic and empathise; this means you really must think about who your target audience is, and then write about what’s important to them.
+4. Be authentic and empathize; this means you really must think about who your target audience is, and then write about what’s important to them.
 Show your human side; it makes you and your brand more relatable.

-5. Show your natural personality and keep it consistent ; that is to say have a similar theme that emerges through your message as well as in the tone you use.
-Check to see it is true through each section of your website and over all devices as well.
+5. Show your natural personality and keep it consistent; that is to say, have a similar theme that emerges through your message as well as in the tone you use.
+Check to see it is true through each section of your website and overall devices as well.